igochesam/KPMG_data_analytics_virtual_internship/README.md

 Visualisations such as interactive dashboards often help us highlight key findings and convey our ideas in a more succinct manner.
 A list of customers or algorithm wonâ€™t cut it with the client, we need to support our results with the use of visualisations.

 ### Solution
-This is the [presentation](https://github.com/igochesam/KPMG_data_analytics_virtual_internship/files/13260361/Module_2_Template_slide.pptx) containing the approach for completing the analysis.
+This is the [dashboard](https://github.com/igochesam/KPMG_data_analytics_virtual_internship/assets/109409835/2f76d86d-dcd3-418b-8db9-4246d0cbce67) containing the approach for completing the analysis, done using Tableau.